 - In Chaldean, the word literally translates to food.
 I grew up in a family who loves to cook.
 My mom, her sisters, and my grandmother brought over the skills and recipes learned in their Iraqi kitchen, and have filled my childhood with large batches of sweet date cookies (kulecheh), savory meat pies (tughrath’d pusrah), and several other mouth watering foods.
 We have always hosted special birthday dinners and extravagant family gatherings where food was aplenty – I’m talking about enough food to feed everyone for the entire week.

-- It refers to a people and culture that originate from ancient Mesopotamia, or what is today Iraq.
-The traditional language that we speak is Chaldean, a dialect of Aramaic.
+- It refers to a semitic and indigenous group of people that originate from ancient Mesopotamia, or modern day Iraq and parts of Syria, Turkey, and Kuwait.
+The traditional language that Chaldeans speak is Neo-Aramaic, a modern dialect of Syriac Aramaic.
 In the U.S., the largest concentration of Chaldeans live in Metro-Detroit.

 What camera do you use?